wsvincent/awesome-django/.github/pull_request_template.md

 **Read the Room:** 👀 Before submitting, please take time to browse through the existing projects in the list.
 Get a sense of the quality, maturity, and types of projects we include.
 If your submission is primarily promotional or doesn't clearly benefit the broader Django community, it's probably not a good fit.
 We're looking for projects that solve real problems and have demonstrated value to the ecosystem.

-👉 Please **read** and fill out **all four questions**.
+👉 Please **read** and fill out **all four questions** (question 5 applies only to paid products).
 We reserve the right to close your pull request without reading or comment if you skip one or all of them.

 1. **How long has the project been maintained?**